 My name is Susan Paget and I’m so glad you’re here.

-I specialize in helping women over 40 make door busting changes at mid-life.
-I do this through podcasts, vlogs and my books, “Be Your Own Change Guru: The Ultimate Women’s Guide For Thriving At Midlife” and “How To Find Your Purpose: The Secret To Unlocking Your Unique Gift To The World.”
-My most recent book is “Gray Hair Adventure: Things I Learned About Life When I Stopped Dyeing My Hair”.
+I specialize in helping women over 40 make door busting changes.
+I do this through podcasts, vlogs and my books which include, “Be Your Own Change Guru: The Ultimate Women’s Guide For Thriving At Midlife” and “How To Find Your Purpose: The Secret To Unlocking Your Unique Gift To The World.”
+Among the seven books I’ve written so far, “Gray Hair Adventure: Things I Learned About Life When I Stopped Dyeing My Hair” was an Amazon #1 best seller.

-Although I’m based in Sydney, Australia, I’m originally from Southern California (I’m officially a Valley Girl!) and I take my message of positive aging and making the most of midlife everywhere.
+Although I’m based in Sydney, Australia, I’m originally from Southern California (I’m officially a Valley Girl!) and I take my message of positive aging and making the most of midlife and beyond everywhere.

 My road to focusing on life after 40 came completely out of desperate chance.
 As a young mom of three (who are now adults) I began my career as a television researcher which then evolved to becoming a producer with Australian domestic companies such as Nine Network Australia, FremantleMedia, SBS Australia and international networks including ARD German Television, NDR and ARTE.
 Through the years my writing has been featured in the Los Angeles Times, Australian Associated Press, Australian Geographic Magazine, Australian Yoga Journal and Australian Yoga Life Magazine.
 Most of my work was influenced by my interests in health, travel and pop culture.